 Yes, I will admit it.
 One day, while listening to the Stern show on satellite radio Howard mentioned the name John Sarno.
 He didn’t talk much, but he credited this Doctor for completely curing his chronic back pain years ago.
 I started to do a little research online and I soon found several books by Sarno.
 The most popular of which was the book “Healing Back Pain the Mind-Body Connection”.

 I read some more about Sarno and his claims that most people that have chronic back pain are primarily experiencing a psychosomatic reaction to repressed emotions like fear and rage.
 Although I was intrigued I already knew that my back problems were not psychosomatic.
 Mine were clearly visible physical issues that were obvious on the X Ray and a result of past injuries and my heredity.
-None the less, as someone that is very interested in mind body medicine, I was intrigued, and I read some reviews on Amazon.
+None the less, as someone that is very interested in mind body medicine, I read some reviews on Amazon.
 Wow, very much to my surprise, the reviews for this New York Times Best seller were extremely positive for a book that claims to “cure” not treat chronic pain.
 So, I started reading the actual reviews to see if this was, as I suspected, primarily just for people that have mental disorders instead of physical ones like mine.
 I was amazed to see that not only did positive reviewers have X Rays as bad as mine some were on the brink of surgery or post-surgery with completely blown discs and herniation and most were claiming to now be pain free after reading this book!
 I even came across testimonials from people that claimed to have broken their backs severely in car accidents, requiring rods and how they have remained pain free due to Sarno.
 Others reviewers didn’t even have back pain but were claiming the book cured their knee pain, their hip pain and even pain from known past injuries like my shoulder!
 I was blown away and I hadn’t even downloaded the book.

 How had I Never Heard of This?